Privacy Policy

 • If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by contacting us by email, by writing to us or calling us.

-• Except as described in this Privacy Policy, we will not share, sell or lease your personal data to third parties unless we have your permission or are required by law to do so.
+• We will not sell, distribute, or lease your personal information to third parties unless we have your permission or are required by law to do so.
+We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

 • You may request details of personal information which we hold about you under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018).
 If you would like a copy of the information held on you, please write to: